Mental Illness Defined: A Roadblock to Mental Health Court

 Under the state’s current definition of mental illness, Nevada has created a system that seeks to link offenders with community-based treatments while simultaneously excluding persons who were already benefitting from community-based treatments prior to committing what is often their first and only criminal offense.
 As a result, many offenders find themselves facing fines, probation, and even incarceration.

 The attorneys at The Wright Law Group, P.C. have more than 25 years of experience helping clients navigate these types of complexities in the criminal justice system.
 If you are facing criminal charges, call us today.
 Our attorneys are well equipped to assist you.
-Please call us at 702-405-0001.
-Our consultations are always free and confidential.
+Call us now at (702) 405-0001 to arrange a consultation.